-Blackcomb Mountain has fully trained patrollers up on the mountain, who will safely transport you to Whistler’s emergency clinic along with a member of our staff, where they are very experienced at dealing with injuries.
+Blackcomb Mountain has fully trained patrollers up on the mountain, who will safely transport the camper to Whistler’s emergency clinic along with a member of our staff, where they are very experienced at dealing with injuries.
 There is also a helicopter on call, at all times, in case of serious injury (there is a fee for this).
 Whistler has plenty of excellent physiotherapists to help campers get over minor injuries.
 A number of our staff are also qualified in First Aid.
 Once you have registered for camp we will send you a medical release form, which the clinic requires before they can treat anyone underage.
 You will have to pay for treatment by credit card and can reclaim this later from your insurance company.
 Campers must have their own travel and medical insurance, which covers them for skiing or snowboarding as well as any illness.
 There are no camp refunds in the case of injury or illness, unless you have purchased our camp insurance.

 Travel questions Top